chrisdavies/reduxr-reducer-helpers/readme.md

 `setPropsByDataId` - Sets properties of any items in an array that whose id matches `action.data.id` (useful when dealing with ajax results)

 These four functions cover many common scenarios.

+## Modifying an item in a list

-The `setPropsById` and `setPropsByDataId` functions can be passed an object which contains literal property values:
+The `setPropsById` and `setPropsByDataId` functions are used to modify an item in a list.
+They can be passed an object which contains literal property values:

 ```js
 setPropsById({name: 'John'})
 ```

-Or it can be passed a function which takes an action and returns the properties to be set:
+Or they can be passed a function which takes an action and returns the properties to be set:

 ```js
 setPropsById(action => ({name: action.fullName}))